 Do you need to have insurance to go out on the club runs?

-No it’s not mandatory, although most people who cycle regularly understand the benefits of
+No, it’s not mandatory, although most people who cycle regularly understand the benefits of having personal insurance.
+Take a look at Cycling Uk membership

 Does the club ever cycle outside Cornwall?